Plantar Fasciitis

 Physiotherapy for Plantar Fasciitis

-The plantar fascia is a strong, fibrous band of tissue that runs along the bottom of the foot, connecting the heel bone to the toes.
-Its role is to support the arch and absorb shock during walking, running, and other activities.
+The plantar fascia is a thick connective tissue that runs from the heel bone to the toes, supporting the arch of the foot and helping absorb impact during movement.

 Plantar fasciitis typically develops from repeated strain on the plantar fascia, rather than a single injury.
 It can affect people who are on their feet for long periods, runners, or those with poor foot mechanics.